grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 1. Add one or more [expressions][expression-queries].
    a.
 For each expression, select either **Classic condition** to create a single alert rule, or choose from the **Math**, **Reduce**, and **Resample** options to generate separate alert for each series.

+   {{% admonition type="note" %}}
-   **Note:** When using Prometheus, you can use an instant vector and built-in functions, so you don't need to add additional expressions.
+   When using Prometheus, you can use an instant vector and built-in functions, so you don't need to add additional expressions.
+   {{% /admonition %}}

    b.
 Click **Preview** to verify that the expression is successful.